sajeetharan/graphql/spec/Section 3 -- Type System.md

 ## Interfaces

 InterfaceTypeDefinition : Description? interface Name Directives[Const]?
-FieldDefinitions?
+FieldsDefinition?

 GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects can then implement these interfaces which requires that the object type